ankumar/distributed/README.md

 * Users store, sync & share files.

 ## 10. Zoom or WebEx
-* Users meet to stream Screen, Audio & Video
+* Users meet to stream Screen &/or Audio &/or Video

 # Distributed System: